-Endodontics includes a range of treatments that focus on the softer, inner tissue of the teeth.
-The health of the pulp directly relates to the health of the teeth, which is why root canals are sometimes necessary to preserve your natural teeth.
+Endodontics or endodontic therapy includes a range of dental treatments that focus on the softer, inner tissue of the teeth.
+The health of the tooth pulp (or the inside center of the tooth) directly relates to the health of the tissue, which affects the stability and look of the tooth.
+The pulp of a tooth gets its nutrients and blood flow from the tooth roots.
+It is the tooth roots that connect the tooth to the gums and jawbone.
+As it is important to protect the tooth pulp from infection and disease and root canals are sometimes necessary to preserve your natural teeth.

 Do You Need a Root Canal?

-We only recommend root canal therapy when decay or infection has touched a nerve or damaged the pulp.
+We will try alternative methods of preserving a patient’s tooth before recommending a root canal.
+We only recommend root canal therapy when decay or infection has touched a nerve or damaged the pulp of a tooth.
 A toothache alone may not be the sign that you need a root canal.
-However, if you combine that with some other symptoms, it may be time to talk to us.
-Keep an eye out for things like:
+However, if you combine a toothache with some other symptoms, such as those listed below, it may be time schedule an appointment and pay us a visit.

 - Dark and discolored tooth